Having your baby sleep near you reduces the risk of Sudden Infant Death Syndrome and makes night-time care easier.

 Having your baby sleep in a cot in the same room as you until they are 6 months old is a key piece of advice given to new parents.
 There are two main reasons for this:

-Firstly, a number of studies across Europe, in England, the United States and New Zealand have shown that babies sleeping in their parents' room have a lower risk of sudden infant death syndrome (SIDS) compared to babies sleeping in a separate room.
-The amount by which room sharing reduces the risk of SIDS is large:
+Firstly, a number of studies across Europe, in England, the United States and New Zealand have shown that sleeping babies in the same room as their parent(s) is associated with fewer sudden infant death syndrome (SIDS) deaths compared to babies sleeping in a room alone.
+This does not mean that room-sharing protects every baby, but the amount by which room sharing reduces the chance of SIDS is large, and is found for both daytime and night-time sleeps:

 - A study looking at SIDS cases in 20 locations across Europe estimated that 36% of SIDS deaths could have been prevented if the baby had slept in a cot in the same room as the parents.The ECAS Study, Carpenter et al, 2004.
 Click here for a summary of this research.